WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 Generic Wrappers
 ======================================

-These are datatype-unaware wrappers that offer automatic memory management and basic interface like access to metadata (dimensions, rank, etc).
+These are datatype-unaware wrappers that offer automatic memory management and basic interface-like access to metadata (dimensions, rank, etc).
 They do not provide direct access to the underlying data except via a :cpp:expr:`void*` (or via a generic node type :cpp:any:`LLU::NodeType::Any` in case of a
 GenericDataList).